Electromagnetic energy calibration of the SoLid detector with horizontal muons: Relative calibration

 The mean detector response is used as the numerator.
 It is denoted as $\overline{m}_L$ and is calculated as the mean value of the distribution with all the values of $m_{Lj}$ of the individual detection cubes.
 Projector values $a_{ij}$ are weighted with respect to the average detector response.
-This re-weighting concludes the relative calibration of the detector and establishes the final values of the elements of the System Matrix.
+As a result of the re-weighting, the $\beta_j$ values are aligned for all the detection cells.
+It concludes the relative calibration of the detector and establishes the final values of the elements of the System Matrix.
 The impact of the homogenisation procedure is, as expected, the most pronounced for planes with permanently dead fibres.
 As an illustration, Figure~\ref{fig:homogenised_response} displays the response of the 4 fibres of each main cube in plane 48.
 The dark blue area (half of the plane) corresponds to the dead fibres.
 Even under such conditions, the relative calibration works reasonably well and allows the events appearing in that region of the detector to be adequately reconstructed.